All software development teams use release notes. Whether they know it or not, is a different question altogether.

 What to include in Release Notes?

 Coming up with release communications is thus not just a technical writer’s job.
-Involving marketing team, customer support team is a wise move.
+Involving marketing team, customer support (for personalising the customer support) team is a wise move.

 Some of the common items to include are listed below.
 Do note that this is not an exhaustive list & not all of these will be applicable in your case –